markmac99/weather/README.md

 Various weatherstation and weather related stuff

 I run two weatherstations, a maplin WH1080 compatible unit and a Bresser 5-in-1 unit.

 I also have a BMP280 chip providing pressure and temperature data.
-This is normally pluggs into an Arduino, but able to be read by a Raspberry Pi via GPIO/
+This is normally pluggs into an Arduino, but able to be read by a Raspberry Pi via GPIO.

-The RTL433 and BME280 data are being published to MQ Series along with data from my Bresser weatherstation (see below).
+The Weatherstation and BME280 data are being published to MQ Series along with other data that i'm calculating from the available data.
+The APIs and Maplin data collection are running on a Pi3, imaginatively named `weatherpi3`.
+The Bresser data collection runs on a second Pi3 named `wxsatpi`.

+Once collected, the data are pushed to a SQL database running on webserver hosted on AWS.

 ## website